salilab/saliweb/doc/modules/frontend.rst

       The version number of this web service (read-only).

+   .. attribute:: version_link

+      An HTML fragment that shows the version as a link to the github page for this web service, if `github` is set in the config file (if not, returns the same content as `version`).
+Read-only.

    .. attribute:: user_name

       If a user is authenticated against the service, this is their user